-Annex 4: Ecological Emergency Action Plan
+Annex 3: Ecological Emergency Action Plan

-THE ISSUE
+1 THE ISSUE

 On both the climate and ecological emergencies real progress has been made over the past year and greater ambition is driving action planning.
-Additional resources for climate, transport strategy and sustainability within the corporate estate are enabling us to make faster progress than in previous years.
+Additional resources for climate, transport strategy and sustainability within the corporate estate is enabling us to make faster progress than in previous years.
 Action to increase renewable energy on the Council's estate and within the district is a particular highlight.

-However - in common with all other local authorities - we cannot yet claim to be on track to deliver net zero commitments by 2030, or to reverse the decline in wildlife by the same date.
+However - in common with all other local authorities - we cannot yet claim to be on track to deliver net zero commitments by 2030.
 In part, this is down to issues beyond our direct control, where regional or national action is needed.
-These are explained in the Report section below.
+These issues are explained in the Report section below.
 A key issue, for example, is national-level electricity grid constraints.
-The recent Net Zero Review: Mission Zero made a wide range of recommendations to government on policy, powers and the funding needed to enable local government to act effectively for local citizens on this agenda.

-However, there is more to be done locally and next year will see further progress, particularly through our own renewable energy programme, capital strategy, commercial strategy, corporate landlord project and, regionally, through our participation in the development of the West of England Combined Authority (WECA) Retrofit Accelerator project.
+However, there is more to be done locally and next year will see further progress, particularly through our own renewable energy programme, capital strategy, commercial strategy, corporate landlord project and, regionally, through the development of the WECA Retrofit Accelerator project.